atbligh/virgin-banking-app/README.md

 The application locale is set by the property ```app.locale``` and is currently set to ```en_GB```.
 The locale is used to derive the currency symbol and load date data.
 Dates in the ```en_GB``` locale use ```Sept``` for date months (```MMM```) not ```Sep```.
 To facilitate ```Sep``` the ```en_US``` locale would need to be used.
 This has not been tested yet but in theory you could change this to ```en_US``` (or any locale) and load data with monetary amounts using the currency symbol of that locale.
 With more time this dynamic locale support could be refined and fully tested.
+This could be further split into a locale for the application and a locale for data loading to allow data loading in one locale and then API responses in another locale.
+In may even be better to have the API responses locale agnostic (no currency symbol), allowing the calling process/application to decide this.

 #### Data Loading